-For the CEO, the restricted stock units vest in three equal annual increments,, provided the CEO remains employed by the Company on the last day of each year of the three-year period.
-Vesting is also based on the attainment of performance targets so that the compensation will qualify as performance-based compensation and be tax-deductible by the Company.
+For the CEO, the restricted stock units vest in three equal annual increments, provided the CEO remains employed by the Company on the last day of each year of the three-year period and the Company has attained the performance targets.
 In order for any portion of the CEO's restricted stock units to vest, the Company's return on equity (ROE) must exceed a hurdle rate equal to the Company's average cost of debt over the ten years preceding the date on which the award is granted.
 (Ten years is used because it is close to the average maturity on the Company's debt portfolio.)
 The hurdle rate for each award is set at the time the award is granted.
 ROE was selected as a performance measure because it measures the efficient use of equity capital.

-Using a ten-year cost of debt, the Compensation Committee determined that a 6.05% ROE hurdle was appropriate for 2010.
-Dividend equivalents are paid in cash based on the total number of units earned each year provided the performance goal is met.
+Using a ten-year cost of debt, the Compensation Committee determined that a 5.74% ROE hurdle rate was appropriate for 2011.
+Dividend equivalents accrue on the unvested units and, if the performance targets are met, the dividend equivalents are paid in cash at the same time that the underlying units vest and are paid in shares.
 Therefore, if the Company does not achieve the minimum ROE performance target, no shares or dividend equivalents are earned.
-For 2010, the ROE hurdle was met; therefore, the CEO received 1/3 of his restricted stock units and cash dividend equivalents.
+For 2011, the ROE hurdle rate was met; therefore, the CEO received 1/3 of his restricted stock units and cash dividend equivalents.